News from the Schwarz group

 recommend the up-to-date scripts on theoretical biophysics (our favorite),

 statistical physics, stochastic dynamics and non-linear dynamics.

-In the academic year 2017/18, he will serve as managing director of the Institute for Theoretical Physics.
+- In the academic year 2017/18, Ulrich Schwarz will serve as managing director of the Institute for Theoretical Physics.

 - Congratulations to Nikolas Schnellbaecher and Ulrich Schwarz, who received the teaching